 - Initialise the value of k

 - For getting the predicted class, iterate from 1 to total number of training data points

-- Calculate the distance between test data and each row of training data.
+- Calculate the distance between test data and each row of training dataset.
 Here we will use Euclidean distance as our distance metric since it’s the most popular method.
-The other metrics that can be used are Chebyshev, cosine, etc. If there are categorical variables, hamming distance can be used.
+The other distance function or metrics that can be used are Manhattan distance, Minkowski distance, Chebyshev, cosine, etc. If there are categorical variables, hamming distance can be used.

 - Sort the calculated distances in ascending order based on distance values